Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 // Step 5: Remove annotation entirely once compatibility is no longer needed value class Pair<A, B>(val first: A, val second: B)
 ```

-For `componentN()`, deprecation aligns with our move toward [name-based destructuring](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0438-name-based-destructuring.md).
-For `copy()`, the situation is more nuanced: while we are designing ergonomic update mechanisms for value classes, `copy()` is the primary way to work with immutable data today, and we may need to continue supporting it (possibly with warnings) to support smoother migration.

 > Note: value classes already generate structural `equals()`, `hashCode()`, and `toString()` by default, so the annotation on a value class would primarily control `componentN()` and `copy()`.